Roaming user profiles of earlier versions of Windows are incompatible with Windows 10, Windows Server 2016, and later versions

 For example, when you try to deploy Windows 10 in an environment that uses roaming profiles in Windows 7, you experience the following behavior:

-After you use a user account that has an existing Windows 7 or Windows 8.1 profile to log on to a Windows 10-based computer for the first time, the components from Windows 10 read and change the profile state.
+You use a user account that has an existing Windows 7 or Windows 8.1 profile to log on to a Windows 10 computer for the first time.
+In this situation, the components from Windows 10 read and change the profile state.

 Certain Windows 7, Windows 8.1, or Windows 10 features may not work as expected because the expected profile state isn't present.
 For example, Start menu does not start.
 Cortana, Taskbar is unresponsive, and taskbar icons are missing.

-When you try to use the same user account to log on to a Windows 7-based computer, the user profile modification that was performed in Windows 10 may not work as expected in Windows 7 or Windows 8.1.
+You try to use the same user account to log on to a Windows 7 computer.
+The user profile modification that was performed in Windows 10 may not work as expected in Windows 7 or Windows 8.1.

-After you use a user account that has an existing Windows 7, Windows 8, or Windows 8.1 profile to log on to a Windows 10-based computer for the first time, a v5 or v6 version of the profile is created.
+You use a user account that has an existing Windows 7, Windows 8, or Windows 8.1 profile to log on to a Windows 10 computer for the first time.
+In this situation, a v5 or v6 version of the profile is created.

 By default, Windows 10 clients use a v5 profile folder extension.
-On earlier versions of Windows, the default version was v2 unless the hotfixes that are described in the following articles are applied and the steps that are mentioned in the articles are followed.
+On earlier versions of Windows, the default version was v2.

 Roaming, mandatory, super-mandatory, and domain default user profiles that were created in one version of Windows must be kept isolated from those that were created in another version of Windows.
 Each version of Windows will have its own profile version.

-Make sure that you did not disable Profile Versioning.
+Make sure that you didn't disable Profile Versioning.

 By default, profile versioning is enabled in Windows 10, Windows Server 2016, and later versions of Windows.
 This behavior is by design and was implemented because of the incompatibilities between profile versions.
 If user accounts that use roaming profiles log on to both Windows 10 and earlier versions of Windows, there must be a profile for each version type.